mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 1. Should allow for treatment of *Grouped rows* or some other post-processing grouping.
 1. Should allow blacklisting of DataProcessingAlgorith properties.
 1. Should allow for renaming of column headings in the table, where the algorithm property names are not a good fit.
+2. Should allow for processing rows via remote launching

 ##Current Structure##